-- Purchase or rental of manual and electric breast pumps for pregnant and nursing women, plus supplies at the time of initial purchase.
+- Purchase of manual and electric breast pumps for pregnant and nursing women, plus supplies included with the initial purchase.
 Hospital-grade pumps are not covered.

 - Use of low dose aspirin (81mg/day) after 12 weeks' gestation in women at high risk of preeclampsia.
 You must have a prescription from your provider and purchase from a network pharmacy to get the medication at no cost; see "Products Covered Under the Preventive Care Benefit" for details.

 See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
 See "Guidelines for Drugs Covered" for coverage of prenatal vitamins.

 ALERT!
 Newborn hearing screenings are not subject to the medical deductible and are covered at 100% of the allowed amount.